xamarin/WebSharp/docs/vsc/vsc-nodejs-scripting.md

     using WebSharpJs;
     ```

     The `WebSharpJs` assembly provides the interaction with `Nodejs`.
-This managed assembly exposes the static function `CreateJavaScriptFunction`.
-More info below in the implementation.
+This managed assembly exposes the static function `CreateJavaScriptFunction` which will be detailed more below.

 - Class `Hello` implementation